icovada/nexus2aci/README.md

 # nexus2aci

-Goal of this project is to take a Nexus 7k/5k config and turn it into ACI configuration
+Goal of this project is to take a Nexus 7k/5k config and turn it into ACI configuration.

+It then spawned its own configuration parsing library, [netwalk](https://github.com/icovada/netwalk)

 # How to use